ldeo-glaciology/glaciology-intro-book/_sources/book-intro.md

 jupyter-lab
 ```
 in the terminal and a JupyterLab session will start up.
 You are now ready to start running the notebooks on your local machine.

+(sec:contributing)=
+## Contributing
+The best way to contribute to this book is to engage through the Github repository that stores the book.
+This can be found [here](https://github.com/ldeo-glaciology/glaciology-intro-book).

+Any suggestions for additional content, corrections, or thoughts are very welcome in the form a GitHub issue.
+Please do not hesitate to create a new [issue](https://github.com/ldeo-glaciology/glaciology-intro-book/issues).

+Pull requests with correction, additional material, or entire new pages or chapters are also very welcome.
+But the first stop if you want to contribute something should probably be creating a new issue, so that everyone knows what everyone else is interested in working on.